Nazanin-hub/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

-  1. Varaiance of backers' donations has not been considered in this dataset.
-It gives us a sort of understanding about the distibution of donations.
+  1. Variance of backers' donations has not been considered in this dataset.
+It gives us a sort of understanding of the distribution of donations.

   2. Percentage of pledged has not been considered in this dataset.